Leon-sathyaraj/MoviesDB-clone/starter-code/README.md

-MoviesDB-clone is a React-based web application that allows users to search and view movie information from the movieDB database.
+<h2>MoviesDB-clone is a React-based web application that allows users to search and view movie information from the movieDB database.</h2>

-Project Description
+<h4>Project Description</h4>

-Allows Users to do the following:
+<h5>Allows Users to do the following:</h5>

 1. View popular, toprated and upcoming movies